cassmastern/lers-sandbox/docs/sec_freeform/index.md

-# Concepts, Ideas, and Freeform Articles
+# Concepts, Ideas, and Free-Form Articles

 Technical essays, speculative concepts, 'technical memoirs', and other free-form[ish] pieces of text.